System Design Space

 Trade-off framing

-An interview on how language design, tooling, and compatibility shape long-lived engineering platforms
+An interview on how language design, tools, and compatibility shape long-lived engineering platforms

 Production:GitHub